Agriculture in the Middle Ages: Productivity

 The "Postan Thesis" is also cited as a factor in the low productivity of medieval agriculture.
 Productivity suffered because of inadequate fertilization to keep the land productive.
 This was due to a shortage of pasture for farm animals and, thus, a shortage of nitrogen-rich manure to fertilize the arable land.
-Moreover, because of population growth after 1000, marginal lands, pasture, and woodlands were converted into arable lands which further reduced the number of farm animals and the quantity of manure.
+Moreover, because of population growth after the 9th century, marginal lands, pasture, and woodlands were converted into arable lands which further reduced the number of farm animals and the quantity of manure.

 The earliest evidence of progress in increasing productivity comes in the 14th and 15th centuries from the Low Countries of the Netherlands and Belgium, and Flanders in northern France.
 The agricultural practices there involved the near elimination of fallow land by planting cover crops such as vetch, beans, turnips, spurry, and broom and high-value crops such as rapeseed, madder and hops.
 As opposed to the extensive agriculture of medieval times, this new technique involved intensive cultivation of small plots of land.
 Techniques of intensive cultivation quickly spread to Norfolk in England, agriculturally-speaking the most advanced area of England.
 These advancements aside, it was the 17th century before England saw widespread increases in agricultural productivity in what was called the British Agricultural Revolution.

 The low level of medieval yields persisted in Russia and some other areas until the 19th century.
 In 1850, the average yield for grain in Russia was 600 kilograms per hectare (about 9 bushels per acre), less than one half the yield in England and the Low Countries at that time.